 Human Ephrin-B1 HEK293 Overexpression Lysate: Product Information

 This Human Ephrin-B1 overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of Ephrin-B1 protein (Cat: 10894-H03H) from the overexpression lysate was verified.
+Purification of Ephrin-B1 protein (Cat: 10894-H08H) from the overexpression lysate was verified.

-A DNA sequence encoding the human EFNB1 (NP_004420.1) extracellular domain (Met 1-Gly 232) was was fused with the C-terminal polyhistidine-tagged Fc region of human IgG1 at the C-terminus.
+A DNA sequence encoding the human EFNB1 (NP_004420.1) extracellular domain (Met 1-Lys 237) was fused with a polyhistidine tag at the C-terminus.

-The recombinant human EFNB1/Fc chimera is a disulfide-linked homodimeric protein.
-The reduced monomer consists of 458 amino acids and predicts a molecular mass of 51.2 KDa.
-In SDS-PAGE under reducing conditions, the apparent molecular mass of the protein is approximately 64 and 36 KDa due to glycosylation.
+The recombinant human EFNB1 consists of 221 amino acids and predicts a molecular mass of 24.5 kDa.
+In SDS-PAGE under reducing conditions, the apparent molecular mass of rh EFNB1 is approximately 38 kDa due to glycosylation.

 Human Ephrin-B1 HEK293 Overexpression Lysate: Usage Guide

 Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
 Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
 The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.